 3. Boot in Safe Mode to troubleshoot and fix a black screen problem

-Recommend: Step-by-step guide to booting Windows 10 in Safe Mode.
+Here is a step-by-step guide to booting Windows 10 in Safe Mode.

-Click Startup Settings.
+Step 3.
+Click Advanced options.
+Then click Startup Settings.

+Step 4.
 Click the Restart button.

 If the video driver isn't working correctly, your Windows 10 might boot to a black screen.
 Now, to solve this issue, you can uninstall it in Safe Mode, and then let the operating system reinstall the driver automatically upon restart.

+Step 2.
 Select Device Manager.

-Expand Display Adapters.
+Step 3.
+Expand Display adapters.

-Right-click the adapter and select Uninstall.
+Step 4.
+Right-click the adapter and select Uninstall device.

+Step 5.
 Click OK to confirm.
+Then restart your computer.